 About this research

-The working title for the final report/thesis is Resistance and resilience: developing critical digital capability in the HE curriculum
+The working title for this research is Resistance and resilience: developing critical digital capability in the HE curriculum

 The aims are: